-Children lack the language skills needed to express a complex emotion like anxiety.
-Yet, some of the ways in which anxiety manifests in children are:
+Children lack the language skills needed to express complex emotions like anxiety.
+Yet, some of how anxiety manifests in children are:

 How parents pass on their anxiety to their children

 Children learn by observation and experience.
-When children observe their parents, they tend to absorb their parents’ emotions and mirror it in their own behaviour.
+When children observe their parents, they tend to absorb their parents' emotions and mirror them in their own behavior.
 Some of the ways through which parents pass on anxiety to their children are:

-- By modelling fearful and avoidant behaviour (for example, showing stress when dealing with strangers)
+By modeling fearful and avoidant behavior (for example, showing stress when dealing with strangers).

 How parents can avoid passing on their anxiety to their children

-- Vent your feelings: One of the best ways to get rid of a negative emotion is to let it out.
+Vent your feelings: One of the best ways to get rid of negative emotion is to let it out.
 Take some time out every day to write about thoughts that make you feel worried and anxious.
-This will help relieve the accumulated stress and help you rationalise your thoughts.
-You can share this diary with your child as well and tell her how you take control over your feelings.
+This will help relieve the accumulated stress and help you rationalize your thoughts.
+You can share this diary with your child as well and tell her how you take control of your feelings.
 She can also use this strategy if she ever feels anxious.

-- Learn to relax: Learning to relax by managing your stress can prevent you from unloading your emotions in front of your child, or others.
-You can browse the Internet to learn some easy but useful relaxation techniques that suits your needs, like pursuing a hobby, or engaging in yoga or meditation.
+Learn to relax: Learning to relax by managing your stress can prevent you from unloading your emotions in front of your child, or others.
+You can browse the Internet to learn some easy but useful relaxation techniques that suit your needs, like pursuing a hobby or engaging in yoga or meditation.

-- Do not scare your child: Excessive anxiety can make you imagine dangers much beyond the reasonable levels.
+Do not scare your child: Excessive anxiety can make you imagine dangers much beyond the reasonable levels.
 For example, if your child picks up a knife, you may give him a long lecture about how dangerous his action could be.
-Catastrophising simple acts can make your child feel scared and give rise to anxiety.
+Catastrophizing simple acts can make your child feel scared and anxious.

-- Control your reactions: Most anxious parents overreact to situations.
-Their gestures, expressions and words can cause the child to feel anxious and unsure.
-Practise reacting in a calm and reasonable manner even under stress.
+Control your reactions: Most anxious parents overreact to situations.
+Their gestures, expressions, and words can cause the child to feel anxious and unsure.
+Practice reacting calmly and reasonably even under stress.
 This way, you will be setting a good example for your child to follow when facing unsettling situations.

 Parents play a very important role in the emotional development of a child.
 Overbearing anxiety in a parent can affect a child's emotional health, and that of the family, in many adverse ways.
 Therefore, it is important to address this issue at the earliest and manage it in the best possible way.